Owenliu50377/Owenliu50377.github.io/_pages/about.md

 ## 💻 AI Engineer Intern at ByteDance Ltd. (2022.05 ~ 2022.06)
 I worked in Bytedance as AI Engineer Internship in Beijing in 2022 and developed and refined AI algorithms and applied them in real-world situations

-+ Built an Intelligent Agent for investment research based on LangChain, RAG and LLM to accomplish tasks such as parsing and understanding fund announcement data, answering user questions by multi-modality.
 + Implemented handwritten digits recognition with TensorFlow, the Sequential model in Keras, and a 2-D convolutional neural network (CNN)
 + Identified illegal messages on given websites with a Naive Bayes classifier achieving around 75% accuracy
 + Performed exploratory data analysis of UCI’s Horse Colic Data Set, and predicted the survival or death of horses based on their medical conditions with Adaboost, achieving high accuracy